 When I first came back to school (NVC) I thought I might like to enter the nursing program, but soon realized that nursing was not for me.
 As I started working on general education requirements, I was surprised to learn that I really loved mathematics, even though I had failed 8th grade algebra!
 As I continued to appreciate and value my own education, I decided to become a teacher so that I could help and support others seeking their educational goals.
 I had thought about being a teacher since I had Mrs. Kulas in 5th grade at Snow School.
 She was an awesome teacher; the kind you remember all your life.
 I wanted to be just like her. :)

-After earning my AA degree from NVC, I transferred to Sonoma State where I earned my bachelors degree in mathematics, with a concentration in statistics.
-Finally, I attended Cal State Hayward (East Bay) to earn my master’s degree in applied statistics.
-It took me ten years to complete my higher education.
-I’ve been teaching at NVC since 1997 and love my job.
-I have also taught part-time at Solano Community College and at College of Marin and have done a lot of tutoring over the years.
+After earning my AA degree from NVC, (it took me 9 semesters as a part-time student) I transferred to Sonoma State where I earned my bachelors degree in mathematics, with a concentration in statistics. (another 2.5 years) Finally, I attended Cal State Hayward (East Bay) to earn my master’s degree in applied statistics.
+It took me ten years total to complete college.
+I started teaching in 1997 and love my job.
+I taught part-time at NVC, Solano Community College, and College of Marin before getting a full-time position here at NVC in 2000.

 For fun, I like to cook for my family and friends, watch movies, road bike, ski, hike, garden, travel, and read.
-I also love jigsaw puzzles, Sudoku, wind-up toys and Legos.
+My recent fave adventure is a trip to Vietnam and Cambodia that I took over Winter break.
+I also love jigsaw puzzles, wind-up toys, and Legos.

-I sincerely hope that my classroom will provide a positive and satisfying learning experience for you.
+I sincerely hope that my classroom will provide a positive, challenging, and satisfying learning experience for you.